 Reviewed by

-FAQs: How to apply for a hardship personal loan
+Frequently asked questions about how to apply for a hardship personal loan

-If you’re applying for help, the program will typically have the definition of a qualifying hardship situation and the documents needed to back up your case.
+Financial hardship often includes job loss, cut hours, a serious illness or injury, a death in the family, divorce, or a natural disaster.
+The specific situations that qualify will vary by program or provider.
+If you're applying for help, the program will typically have the definition of a qualifying hardship situation and the documents needed to back up your case.

 Related Articles